 1. Be flexible

 Well, that’s not going to happen and if you ran an airline, you wouldn’t discount fares that day either, now would you?
-To prove my point, I just ran a flexible search on Google Flights (above) for round-trip non-stop flights from New York to Miami for the holidays.
-You can see that leaving on Wednesday and returning on Sunday are the most expensive days to fly.
-The roundtrip will cost $242 (last year it was $497) and that was for a 10:50pm flight on Frontier which no one wants to take.
-Note: I’m pricing these flights out on September 18, 2020).
+To prove my point, I just ran a search on Google Flights (above) for round-trip non-stop flights from Los Angeles to New York for the holidays.
+You can see that leaving on Thursday and returning on Sunday are the most expensive days to fly.
+The roundtrip will cost $605 and that’s for a 4:45pm flight that arrives at 1am which no one wants to take.
+Note: I’m pricing these flights out on September 6, 2021).

-You can also fly on Christmas Eve or early Christmas Day and return early on New Year’s Eve or early on New Years Day.
+You can save even more by flying on Christmas Eve or early Christmas Day and return on New Year’s Eve or early on New Years Day.

 2. Consider the time of day